- How Many Planets Are In The Solar System?

-Whilst our galaxy and sun seem huge to us, the current best estimate is that the Milky Way contains between 100 billion and 400 billion stars (source).
+Whilst our sun alone seems huge to us, the current best estimate is that the Milky Way contains between 100 billion and 400 billion stars (source).

 If we then take the higher-end figure of 400 billion stars in the Milky Way, how many planets does this mean?

 We know that our Sun has at least 8 planets, but the most recent analysis in Nature journal is that, on average, each star of the Milky Way hosts one planet.

 Therefore we can take the estimate that there are 400 billion planets in the Milky Way.

 How Many Planets, Stars, And Galaxies Are There In The Local Group?